 Whether you’re contemplating a first purchase overseas or looking to expand current foreign property holdings, here’s where you should focus your attention and your capital this New Year.
 As we move into 2019, these locations dominate as markets of opportunity:

+Panama is by far one of the best places to buy real-estate overseas.
 I recommend Panama for two things specifically—apartments for rental and agricultural opportunities.

 Panama City, where resale transactions have slowed, is and will continue to be a buyer’s market through 2019.